 - you also agree with the University processing your data in line with GDPR regulations.

-You must tick each box, sign and date this section.
+You must tick each box in this section.
 We will not accept your application if this is left blank.

 Now that your form is completed, make sure you proof-read it (or have someone do this for you) and submit it before the deadline along with the other documents requested.